-At the end of 2021, the average UK house price was a huge £276,091.
-So, a 5% deposit would be almost £14,000 based on this figure, which is quite an ask for most first-time buyers.
+The average UK house price is currently around £286,000 (April 2023).
+So, a 5% deposit would be £14,300 based on this figure, which is quite an ask for most first-time buyers.
 With a JBSP mortgage, you’ll still need a deposit but you can receive help from family members.
 As you can borrow more with a joint application, you may be able to get a mortgage with a smaller deposit.

 Circumstances rarely stay the same, so having a plan in place is always advised.
 For instance, if you first take out a mortgage on a JBSP basis, but then want to share the mortgage with a partner, you’ll need to switch mortgage types.

 A joint mortgage would be ideal, but you’d also be sharing the ownership with your other half.
-If you’d want to retain sole ownership, you may want to keep your mortgage on a JBSP arrangement, but have your partner help you with paying the mortgage.
+If you want to retain sole ownership, you may want to keep your mortgage on a JBSP arrangement but have your partner help you with paying the mortgage.

-The number of lenders offering JBSP mortgages are limited.
+The number of lenders offering JBSP mortgages is limited.
 This is because it’s still classed as a specialist product which isn’t as common as other mortgages for first-time buyers.